-How much of our current furniture is really 'new'?
+How much of our current furniture is really ‘new?'

-I hope no one expects me to lead by example.
 One evening, my lovely bride of 44 years and I were watching an old black and white murder mystery on television.
 Actually, I was watching the movie and she was playing Words with Friends with a friend, I guess.

 The movie was so old, the family had a maid who answered the door and served the meals.
 I interrupted Kathy and asked her if she noticed anything about the house in the movie.
 After a few minutes, she said it looked normal to her.